Hemant142/video_clone/README.md

 ```
 # Functionality
 - Pagination provided
-- User Can like or dislike video
+- Users can like or dislike video
+- USers can Comment also on Videos
-- Video is played and stoped also volume can be controled
+- Video is played and stopped also volume can be controlled

 # ScreenShots  Laptop